cjsatuforc/FabMo-Engine/README.md

 [API Documentation](http://fabmo.github.io/FabMo-Engine/api)

 ## Quick Start

+**This needs updated for OS X** - the port is wrong and the data directory is now different.

 1. Install nodejs - The officially supported version is v0.12.7  - Newer versions *do not work at this time*
 1. Check out the source code https://github.com/ShopBotTools/FabMo-Engine.git
 1. From inside the source directory, install all of the engine dependencies with `npm install`